-One way to manage your tax bill and continue to execute your strategy is to employ ETFs in order to avoid wash sales.
+One way to manage your tax bill and continue to execute your strategy is to employ ETFs.
 Essentially, ETFs (and mutual funds) may be used to replicate a position that you are selling for the purpose of harvesting a tax loss.

-Consider a hypothetical situation in which you purchased five different securities in January of this year.
+Consider a hypothetical situation in which you purchased five different securities, in five different sectors of the market, in January of this year.
 Four have increased in value by $1,000 each, and you plan to sell the positions to realize the gains.
-One of the five is a technology stock that, over the course of the year, has lost $2,000 in value.
-Despite this poor performance, you still think technology stocks are attractive and could rally in the future.
+One of the five is an energy stock that, over the course of the year, has lost $2,000 in value.
+Despite this poor performance, you still think energy stocks are attractive and could rally in the future.

-To take advantage of the underperforming stock while still maintaining exposure to tech stocks, you could sell the stock (to offset $2,000 of the $4,000 gain realized from selling the other four stocks) and purchase a technology ETF, such as the Fidelity MSCI Information Technology Index ETF (FTEC).
+To take advantage of the underperforming stock while still maintaining exposure to energy stocks, you could sell the stock (to offset $2,000 of the $4,000 gain realized from selling the other four stocks) and purchase an energy ETF, such as the Fidelity MSCI Energy Index ETF (FENY).

-Here, you would not be subject to the wash sale rule, assuming the IRS does not view it as a “substantially identical” security, even though it serves the purpose of replacing the technology stock by providing exposure to the technology industry.
+Here, you would not be subject to the wash sale rule, assuming the IRS does not view it as a “substantially identical” security, even though it serves the purpose of replacing the energy stock by providing exposure to the energy industry.